STUDY NOW, PAY MAY 2021

 • Understand how to provide support to colleagues in a playwork team

-• Understand how to respond to conflict in a playwork team
+• Know how to provide food and drink in a playwork setting

 As part of the assessment for this qualification, you will be required to undergo direct observation in a suitable environment.